awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Required: No

 **mainSteps**
 \(Schema version 0\.3, 2\.0, and 2\.2 only\) The configuration for the instance as applied by one or more Systems Manager plugins\.
 Plugins are organized as *actions* within steps\.
-Steps execute in sequential order as listed in the document\.
+Steps run in sequential order as listed in the document\.
 Type: Dictionary<string,PluginConfiguration>
 Required: No